-Due to the decision of the responsible ministry, the summer semester 2020 will not be taken into account in terms of educational funding if it was spent at a university in Rhineland-Palatinate.
-In all cases in which (subject-related) semester-related dates and deadlines expire in the summer semester 2020, these dates and deadlines will be postponed by one semester.
+Due to the decision of the responsible ministry, the winter semester 2020/21, just like the summer semester 2020, will also not be taken into account under education funding law, provided it was spent at a university in Rhineland-Palatinate.
+In all cases in which (subject) semester-bound deadlines and periods expire in the summer semester 2020 or winter semester 2020/21, these deadlines and periods will be postponed by one semester.

-Certificate of achievement § 48 Abs.
+Certificate of achievement § 48 para.
 1 BAföG:

-For the assessment of a change of subject, the summer semester 2020 is also disregarded in terms of funding law if it was spent at a university in Rhineland-Palatinate.
+For the assessment of a change of subject area, the summer semester 2020 and the winter semester 2020/21 are also disregarded in terms of funding law, provided that it was spent at a university in Rhineland-Palatinate.

-If, for example, a student changes his/her field of study after three semesters, he/she is treated as if he/she had only studied two semesters.
+If, for example, you change your field of study after three semesters in the summer semester of 2021, you will be treated as if you had only studied one semester.

 In contrast to the registration for examinations in the summer semester, the registration period for examinations in the winter semester 2020/2021 will again be the same as in previous semesters:

 (Please also note the regular information by e-mail from Department 4.2!)

 - the regulations on compensation for disadvantages apply as before and

 - You can register/deregister according to the usual procedure (if necessary, examination schedules/QIS).